-1.60.1 Advanced Study
+1.60.2 Advanced Study

 The administration has established a graduate study program to assist faculty members in the enhancement of their teaching and subject matter expertise.
-In January of each year, when the Vice President of Academic Administration queries the faculty regarding their teaching plans for the following academic year, those interested in applying for a graduate study program should indicate that interest.
-The Vice President of Academic Administration will supply the faculty member with an application form that shall be returned along with the recommendation of the department chair.
+In January of each year, when the VPAA queries the faculty regarding their teaching plans for the following academic year, those interested in applying for a graduate study program should indicate that interest.
+The VPAA will supply the faculty member with an application form that shall be returned along with the recommendation of the department chair.
 The application should indicate the degree being sought, the estimated time for completion, and the anticipated expenses.
 The college will normally support applicants up to 3 years at the master's level or up to 5 years for the doctoral degree.
 The application should also explain how the advanced study will improve the teaching competence of the faculty member.

-The ad hoc committee on graduate study will review the applications and make its recommendation to the Vice President of Academic Administration.
-The President's Cabinet must authorize any graduate study applications, and arrangements will be a matter of written record between the Vice President of Academic Administration and the faculty member.
+The ad hoc committee on graduate study will review the applications and make its recommendation to the VPAA.
+The President's Cabinet must authorize any graduate study applications, and arrangements will be a matter of written record between the VPAA and the faculty member.
 Approval of the request for graduate study assistance is at the sole discretion of the Board of Trustees.